xpublish-community/xpublish/docs/source/index.rst

 xpublish
 ========

-**Xpublish lets you publish Xarray datasets via a Zarr-compatible REST API.**
+**Xpublish lets you easily publish Xarray datasets via a REST API.**

 *You can run a short example application in a live session here:* |Binder|